 However, this doesn't mean in the scientific community there is no need for adaptation.
-Quite the opposite the scientific community, especially healthcare professionals, must be made aware of the revolutionary advances in their respective areas, and is in their power to put pressure on the authorities to develop the required laws in order to apply brand new, innovative, and tremendous useful methods and therapies.
+The other way round.
+Scientific communities, especially healthcare professionals, must be made aware of the revolutionary advances in their respective areas, and are in their power to put pressure on the authorities to develop the required laws in order to apply brand new, innovative, and tremendous useful methods and therapies.

-Measures are needed, and the WHO is destined to lead the approach to all the legal and ethical dilemmas that may appear in conjunction with each scientific breakthrough.
+Measurements are needed, and the WHO is destined to lead the approach to all the legal and ethical dilemmas that may appear in conjunction with every scientific breakthrough.